openstack-archive/cookbook-openstack-image/README.md

 Note that all attributes are in the `default['openstack']` "namespace"

-The usage of attributes to generate the glance-api.conf glance-registry.conf is decribed in the openstack-common cookbook.
+The usage of attributes to generate the glance-api.conf is described in the openstack-common cookbook.

 Recipes
 =======